nikgudkov/order_management/README.md

-Small task showing spring boot integration with Azure Active Directory, Mysql and ActiveMq.
+Small task showing spring boot integration with Azure Active Directory, MySQL and ActiveMQ.

+Order service provides CRUD operations on orders, while log service listens on ActiveMQ queue whether there any updates on the orders and logs them.
 ###### Running:

 Substitute following parameters in `docker-compose.yml` with your Active Directory values: